Vyxal/Vyxal/documentation/Literate Mode.md

 #### Modifier Groups

-In addition to having keywords for each of `⸠ϩэЧᵈᵉᶠᴳ`, there's a special group syntax to indicate how many elements to group, and the arity of the modifier.
+In addition to having keywords for each of `⑴⑵⑶⑷`, there's a special group syntax to indicate how many elements to group, and the arity of the modifier.

 ```